 We will gladly include your application documents in our applicant pool for future staff vacancies.
 In this case, please give us your written consent (in writing or by e-mail).

-Furthermore, we have the possibility to pass on your documents to third-party companies in the event of personnel requirements with companies in the industrial park for which we are commissioned with recruiting services.
+Furthermore, we have the possibility to pass on your documents to third-party companies in the event of personnel requirements at such companies in the industrial park that have commissioned us with recruiting services.
 In this case, please also give us your written consent (in writing or by e-mail).

 Plugins of the social network Facebook, provider Facebook Inc., 1 Hacker Way, Menlo Park, California 94025, USA, are integrated on our web pages.
 The Facebook plugins can be recognized by the Facebook logo or the "Like-Button" ("Like") on our site.